SharkSnack/asuka/content/guides/pc-setup-guide.md

 #### Downloads

 - [AsukaTools](http://www.lapcie.com/index.php?page=AsukaTools) - Tool Suite for the game which includes an item name replacement feature.
-(Choose 安定)
 - [ReplaceName.txt](https://raw.githubusercontent.com/SharkSnack/asuka/main/content/data/ReplaceName.txt) - Item name translations file.
 (Right-click → Save link as...)

 #### Steps

+##### AsukaTools

+1. The Download link is "Ver x.x.xxx (安定) Download" at the top of the page.

 ##### Setup ReplaceName

+1. Extract the contents of AsukaTools zip file.
-1. Move ReplaceName.txt to the AsukaTools folder.
+2. Move ReplaceName.txt to the AsukaTools folder.

 ##### Enable ReplaceName in AsukaHack